fabric/fabric/sites/docs/upgrading.rst

   hierarchy (in-code config, multiple config file locations, environment variables, and CLI flags) and multiple file formats.
 See Invoke's configuration documentation for details.
-- SSH config file loading has also improved.
+- :ref:`SSH config file loading <ssh-config>` has also improved.
 Fabric 1 allowed selecting a single SSH config file; version 2 behaves more like OpenSSH and will seek out both system and user level config files, as well as allowing a runtime config file.
-(And advanced users may simply supply their own Paramiko SSH config file.)
+(And advanced users may simply supply their own Paramiko SSH config object they obtained however.)
+- Speaking of SSH config loading, it is **now enabled by default**, and may be easily :ref:`disabled <disabling-ssh-config>` by advanced users seeking purity of state.